 Their illegitimate child

 Grigory and Catherine had an illegitimate son together, Aleksey, born in 1762, during the few months that Peter III was tsar.
-Since it was a dangerous time, Catherine had the boy whisked away immediately after his birth.
+Since it was a dangerous time, Catherine hid the pregnancy and had the boy whisked away immediately after his birth.
 Aleksey was raised in a mansion and 19 years later his mother, who had never seen him, sent him a letter recognizing him as her own.

 Apparently, for a time Catherine entertained the idea of marrying her lover Grigory, but her counselors advised against it.
 The pair was together for more than a decade, and Grigory had great power during those years.
 But then the empress found out that Grigory had been cheating on her with different women, and she moved on to her next lover.